pieterbos/PrintBone/README.md

 3. Copy the large_tenor folder to a different one, give it a nice name
 4. Edit the parameters of the .scad file according to the documentation in the file.

+# Dependencies

+Check the download_dependencies.sh script, it will download the list-comprehension demos, the curved pipe library and scad-utils.
+Run this in the library folder of your OpenSCAD installation for this to work in all cases.
+Alternatively, work with a release version that contains all the dependencies plus the code in one archive file.

 # Usage

 You can just download and print the STL files.
 To work with the OpenSCAD file: